confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 CREATE TABLE table_name (col1 STRUCT<field TIMESTAMP>) AS ...
 ```

-TIMESTAMPS will be displayed in console as strings in ODBC canonical format with millisecond precision:
+TIMESTAMPS will be displayed in console as strings in ISO-8601 form with millisecond precision:

 ```roomsql
 > SELECT time FROM stream_name EMIT CHANGES;